mathk/gst-objc/README.markdown

     nsApplication := Objc.ObjcRuntime at: 'NSApplication'.
     nsApp := nsApplication sharedApplication.

-As you can see when sending `#sharedApplication` to the object your are in fact forwarding the message to objective-c.
+As you can see, when sending `#sharedApplication` to the object, you are in fact forwarding the message to Objective-C.

 We can then create our first `NSWindows`: